brianr747/platform/README.md

 ### Providers

-"Single series" interface only; there will be table query support (for pandasdmx).

 - "User Series": Series that are calculated by Python code dynamically on request.
+Can include miscellaneous series.
 - DB.nomics
 - FRED (St. Louis Fed)
 - CANSIM manual downloaded table (CSV) parsing.
-- Quandl.
+- Quandl (single series only).
-- Australian Bureau of Statistics via Excel.
+- Australian Bureau of Statistics via Excel (missing metadata).
 - Reserve Bank of Australia (RBA) via Excel.
 - Jordà-Schularick-Taylor Macrohistory Database (Excel file).

+Users can only fetch one series at a time, but provider code can grab an entire table and use it to stock the database in one operation.

 Note: As discussed in **DesignNotes.md**, I may switch to embedding the DB.nomics fetchers within this class structure, so that anyone who wanted to use their fetcher can plug it in seamlessly